planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 Coverage Access settings
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Coverage Access settings are mainly used to configure how GeoServer uses multithreading, very important for mosaics, since this controls how multiple tile files can be opened simultaneously.
+Coverage Access settings are mainly used to configure how GeoServer uses multithreading, which is important for mosaics, since this controls how multiple tile files can be opened simultaneously.

 .. figure:: imgs/CASettings.jpg

-   *Coverage access page*
+   *Coverage Access page*

 The parameters include: